 Large changes – RMA, FT, New tools functionality, … - require a full voting process, which is described below.

-For “medium” type of changes, it is up to the chapter authors do decide which class these fall into.
+For “medium” type of changes, it is up to the chapter authors to decide into which class these fall.

-The “golden standard”, which is used for the release of draft standards, is updated only after these have been voted in by the full Forum.
+The “golden standard”, which is used for the release of draft standards, is updated only after the Forum has voted these in.

 The process for adding new functionality to the standard: